MarkKozel/BitOpsJS/README.md

 run **npm run doc** to rebuild JSDoc

 ## Dev Log
+20181221 - Finished converting to Vue framework.
+Starting on convering results to SVG elements.
+Added and tested convert() to also produce ASCII results for decimals between 32 and 125.
+Not sure how useful thsi really is.

+With conversion to Vue, "WebBitOps.js" is no longer needed. all that getElementByID is gone!!!

+I should be able to able to condense updateBA1() and updateBA2() into a single function.
+Likewise with updateBL1() & updateBL2()

 20181212 - Working on conversion to Vue.
 Implemented Bit Logic UI/JS in Vue.
 Still need to do the Bit Arithmetic.

 Updated BitOperations.js constructor to take "undef" param.
 The purpose is to allow user (and test code) to define a desired "undefinded" conversion or result.
 Updated test files to set and use new "undef" param